-4. Disconnect Devices and Use Surge Protectors

-While you wait for the power to be restored, disconnect the power to your appliances and other electrical devices to avoid a power surge once the power is restored.
+While you wait for the electricity to be restored, disconnect your appliances and other electrical devices to avoid a surge once the power is restored.
 Our Abbotsford electricians recommend that you use surge protection devices for sensitive electronic devices.

-If it is a local power outage, BC Hydro will send out a lineman to repair the problem fairly quickly.
-If a larger, regional power outage occurs, be prepared to wait up to 72 hours or more before your electricity is restored.
+If it is a local outage, BC Hydro will send out a lineman to repair the problem fairly quickly.
+If a larger, regional outage occurs, be prepared to wait up to 72 hours or more before your electricity is restored.
 If you live in a rural area, you may also want to consider getting a backup generator.

 About Premium Electric

-**UPDATED TEXT:**